JuanGonz56/30DaysOfPython/README.md

 # 🐍 30 Days Of Python

-Working through the [30 Days of Python](https://github.com/Asabeneh/30-Days-Of-Python) challenge to strengthen my Python skills and deepen my understanding of core concepts.
+Working through the [30 Days of Python] challenge to strengthen my Python skills and deepen my understanding of core concepts.

 ## 📊 Progress

-**Current:** Day [X] of 30
+**Current:** Day [3] of 30

 ## 🎯 Topics Covered